stefanhans/distributed-contexting/intro/PITCHME.md

 +++

-### Reasons for understanding the digitalisation paradigm
+### Why understanding the digitalisation paradigm?

-- win the digitalisation challenge
+- win the digitalisation challenge |
 - gain freedom with existential protection |
 - being creative and working with free teams |
 - participate on making the world a better place |